 If the individual has another form of lifetime allowance protection, their lifetime allowance is based on the level of their protected lifetime allowance, for example: £1.5 million for fixed protection 2014.

-With scheme specific lump sum protection it is possible to pay a tax-free lump sum of more than an individual’s available lifetime allowance.
 If the value of the proposed lump sum is greater than the amount of the individual’s available lifetime allowance, the whole tax-free lump sum can still be paid as a pension commencement lump sum.
-However, the part of the pension commencement lump sum in excess of the individual’s lifetime allowance will be subject to the lifetime allowance charge.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.